-4.5 Resolution of Complaints
+4.3 Resolution of Complaints

-Although the Complainant will be consulted to ensure the resolution is Trauma-informed, the strategies and mechanisms used to resolve a Complaint are at the Chief People Officer's discretion during every stage of the Complaint management process, which may include, but are not limited to:
+The strategies and mechanisms used to resolve a Complaint are at the Chief People Officer's discretion during every stage of the Complaint Management Process, and may include, but are not limited to:

-- a Conflict Resolution Process, such as:
+- a Conflict Resolution Processes, such as:

 - facilitation; or

 - mediation; or

 - an Investigation.

-4.5.1 Facilitation
+4.3.1 Facilitation

-Facilitation is a process in which the parties to a Complaint are assisted by a facilitator to identify the details of the Complaint, consider and communicate their perspectives and attempt to reach a resolution, through respectful discussion and sharing of perspectives.
+Facilitation is a process in which the parties to a Complaint are assisted by a facilitator to identify the details of the Complaint, consider and communicate their perspectives and attempt to reach agreement on the resolution of the Complaint, through respectful discussion and sharing of perspectives.

-Complaints may be resolved through a process of facilitated discussion, supported by a Complaint Manager, which could include the appropriate Supervisor from the work area.
+Complaints may be resolved through a process of facilitated discussion, supported by a Complaint Manager, which could include an appropriate Supervisor from the work area.